-Superbooth 2019: For Bitwig Studio fans, ‘The Grid’ has attained almost mythical status.
-A modular sound design element for the DAW was promised from the start, and now, finally, you’ve got the chance to try it for yourself.
+For Bitwig Studio fans, ‘The Grid’ has attained almost mythical status.
+A modular sound design element for the DAW was promised from the start, and now, finally, it's here.

-This is because Bitwig Studio 3, which contains The Grid, is now in beta.
-It's available to all Bitwig Studio license holders with an active Upgrade Plan within their user account.
+This is because Bitwig Studio 3, which contains The Grid, has just been released.
+This is a free update for all Bitwig Studio customers with an active Upgrade Plan.

 The Grid is an open modular environment that’s built into three new devices: Poly Grid, Mono Grid and FX Grid.
 Each of these is designed for a different purpose: Poly Grid can be used to build polyphonic synths; FX Grid is for creating audio processors; and Mono Grid could be used for designing drones and the like.